bartkl/bartkl.github.io/content/📰 Blogs/A Developer's Guide New Version.md

 If so, and if you want to tackle these challenges, you should definitely read this article.

 In this article you'll learn to take on these issues by putting to use different kinds of data models and specialized, and dedicated modeling languages to represent them in.
-You'll be learning about conceptual or semantic modeling, TODO.

 First, let's take a closer look at the aforementioned challenges.